 After you wipe the sweat off your brow, you might notice a twinge in your stomach.
 It’s time to eat!
 For a sweet and savory snack, try eating a banana with 2 Tbsp. peanut butter.
 You can change out the peanut butter for any other nut butter, just make sure the ingredients only include the nut and possibly some salt.
 Salt is good, especially after a workout where you sweat it all out and need the electrolyte replenishment.
 But no sugars or oils are necessary in the nut butter.
 The banana also contains simple carbohydrates to give your system a quick energy boost as well as healthy amounts of potassium and magnesium.
 The peanut butter’s fat and protein slow down the simple carbs’ absorption, allowing you to keep the energy boost going for longer.
 This will not get you up to 20g of protein, but it will provide you with enough to get you through to your next protein-heavy meal.

 You never have to wonder if you are ingesting enough protein when you supplement with protein shakes.
 You can add water or milk, shake the mixture up, and chug.
 Or, you can add in a few extra ingredients and build a post-workout smoothie.
-Throw the protein powder into the blender and add in berries, milk, ice, and spinach.
-Now you not only have protein galore, but you also can sip on a fair amount of fiber, vitamin C, folate, vitamin K, vitamin D, and a little fat from the milk to keep you satisfied until your next meal.
+Throw the protein powder into the blender and add in berries, milk, ice, almond butter, and spinach.
+Now you not only have protein galore, but you also can sip on a fair amount of fiber, vitamin C, folate, vitamin K, vitamin D, and a little fat from the milk and almond butter to keep you satisfied until your next meal.
 Do check the ingredients on the protein powder container before purchasing it.
 Labels can be deceiving and long ingredients can be unnecessary.
 For the whey protein lovers, try Gold Standard 100% Whey Protein.
 For those who love to sneak in as many whole foods and veggies as possible, try Garden of Life protein powder.

 Sweet Potato Toast with Chicken and Avocado